Moesif AWS API Gateway Integration

 If you experience errors or want to create the Firehose manually, follow these instructions

-After the stack is created, search for “Firehose” in the AWS Console search bar and select Kinesis Data Firehose.
+After the stack is created, search for “Firehose” in the AWS Console search bar and select Amazon Data Firehose.
 You’ll need the newly created Firehose ARN for the next step.
-Make sure you are in the same region you deployed your stack to.

 2. Enable API Gateway access logging